 Prior to joining Cascadia, Matt was a partner at Van Ness Feldman, where he was co-coordinator of the firm’s Land, Water & Natural Resources practice group.
 Matt has previously served as a trial attorney for the U.S. Department of Justice and an Assistant Attorney General for the State of Washington where he represented the State of Washington and the Washington Department of Fish and Wildlife in natural resource litigation and other matters involving the ESA, fisheries, water, and Indian law issues.

 - Provides several clients with relicensing, compliance and litigation counsel for hydroelectric projects.
-Work includes advising and counseling on CWA Section 401 certifications, the ESA, the Coastal Zone Management Act, the NEPA, National Historic Preservation Act, and Indian law matters, and on ESA and NEPA matters for wind projects.
+Work includes advising and counseling on CWA Section 401 certifications, the ESA, the Coastal Zone Management Act, the NEPA, National Historic Preservation Act, and Indian law matters.

 - Counsels clients on all aspects of federal and state environmental permitting and use authorization for a proposed floating pumping plant located within the boundary of the U.S. Bureau of Reclamation’s Kachess Reservoir.

-- Represents a client in the development of a methanol manufacturing plant, new dock and marine transfer facility, and other associated process elements.
+- Represents a client in the development of a new marine transfer facility.
 Work includes advising on federal permitting issues, including Section 10 and 404 permits, and ESA and NEPA compliance.